-Subregulations (1) and (2) do not apply to the (3) supply of a narcotic substance to a medical practitioner, dentist. authorised nurse practitioner, authorised health professional, licensed wholesale chemist, licensed manufacturing chemist or pharmacist, otherwise than for the purpose of its administration to the person to whom it is supplied.
+Subregulations (1) and (2) do not apply to the (3) supply of a narcotic substance to a medical authorised practitioner, dentist. nurse practitioner, authorised health professional, licensed wholesale chemist, licensed manufacturing chemist or pharmacist, otherwise than for the purpose of its administration to the person to whom it is supplied.